edgexfoundry/edgex-compose/compose-builder/README.md

     MQTT MesssageBus **extending** compose file.
 Adds additional configuration of services so that the Secure `MQTT` implementation of the Edgex Message Bus is used. **Must be used in conjunction with add-secure-mqtt-broker.yml**
 - **add-nats-messagebus.yml**<br/>
     NATS MesssageBus **extending** compose file.
 Adds NATS Server and additional configuration of services so that the `NATS` implementation of the Edgex Message Bus is used.
-- **add-nats-messagebus-app-template.yml**<br/>
-    A template for a single App service **extending** compose file from its base service for using NATS as the MessageBus.
-- **add-nats-messagebus-device-template.yml**<br/>
-    A template for a single Device service **extending** compose file from its base service for using NATS as the MessageBus.
 - **add-taf-app-services.yml**<br/>
     TAF App Services **extending** compose file.
 Adds additional App Service for the TAF testing compose files.
 - **add-taf-app-services-secure.yml**<br/>